henry2004y/Ganymede/ulfwaves.md

 What occurs in any given situation depends on the frequency spectrum of the source.

-More details shall be found in [Southwood & Kivelson, 1990][SouthwoodKivelson1990].
+More details shall be found in [Theory of hydromagnetic waves in the magnetosphere][Southwood1983] and [Southwood & Kivelson, 1990][SouthwoodKivelson1990].

 #### Limitations of Current FLR theory